 Who should contact Talking with Children About Cancer?

-UFT-represented public school professionals may contact the program if they:
+Any UFT public school professional may contact the program if they:

-- work in a New York City public school as a teacher, paraprofessional, school counselor, school social worker, psychologist, school nurse or other related service provider; and
+- work in a school as a teacher, guidance counselor, social worker, psychologist, paraprofessional, nurse, etc.

 - would like guidance on how to support and communicate with students who have an adult family member or caregiver with cancer

-If you are unsure whether these services are right for you, please call the UFT Welfare Fund’s Health and Cancer Helpline for guidance at 212-539-0500, 10 a.m. to 6 p.m., Monday through Friday during the school year.
+If you are unsure whether these services are right for you, please call the UFTWF’s Health and Cancer Helpline for guidance at 212-539-0500, 10 a.m. to 6 p.m.
+Monday through Friday during the school year.

 Can UFT members with cancer contact Talking with Children About Cancer for guidance on how to discuss their diagnosis with their own children?

-UFT members with cancer who are currently receiving care at Memorial Sloan Kettering may call the MSK Direct phone number to request assistance on how to discuss their diagnosis with their own children.
+UFT members with cancer who are currently receiving care at MSK may call the MSK Direct phone number to request assistance on how to discuss their diagnosis with their own children.

 UFT members with cancer who are not getting care at MSK should speak with their physician’s office about getting a referral for support at their current treatment center.
-For more information, call the UFT Welfare Fund's Health and Cancer Helpline at 212-539-0500.
+For more information, call the UFTWF Health and Cancer Helpline at 212-539-0500.

-Additionally, UFT members and their families seeking cancer care can call MSK Direct, which offers guided access to expert cancer treatment and support.
-To contact the program, call the Welfare Fund’s dedicated toll-free line at 844-350-5034.
+Additionally, UFT members and their families seeking cancer care can call MSK Direct which offers guided access to expert cancer treatment and support.
+To contact the program, call the UFTWF’s dedicated toll-free line at 844-350-5034.